OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ### Backup Codes

 Backup codes should be provided to the user upon registering where the user should store them offline in a secure place (password managers).
 Some companies that implement this method are [Google](https://support.google.com/accounts/answer/1187538), [GitHub](https://help.github.com/en/github/authenticating-to-github/recovering-your-account-if-you-lose-your-2fa-credentials), and [Auth0](https://auth0.com/docs/mfa/guides/reset-user-mfa#recovery-codes).

+### Methods Secure Practices

+It is essential to employ security practices for the reset codes and tokens that will be used in the methods.

+#### General Security Practices

+- Randomly generated with a [CSPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) (*e.g.* [secrets](https://docs.python.org/3/library/secrets.html) library in Python).
+- Short lifetime (*e.g.* 30 minutes).
+- Linked to the user requesting the token in the database.
+- One time use (should be removed from the database once used).
+- Ensure that the tokens and codes are stored in a secure fashion by following the [Password Storage CS](Password_Storage_Cheat_Sheet.md) and the [Cryptographic Storage CS](Cryptographic_Storage_Cheat_Sheet.md).

+#### Tokens Specific Security Practices

+- Long enough to avoid brute-force attacks (16 characters should be the minimum used).

+#### Codes Specific Security Practices

+- Minimum length of 8 digits, 12 for improved security.
+- If the service allows users to view the backup codes, the codes should be [securely stored](Cryptographic_Storage_Cheat_Sheet.md) and access should only happen in an authenticated session after asking for a user identifier (password, email token, etc.).
+- A user should have multiple recovery codes at any given time to ensure that one of them works (most services provide the user with 10 backup codes).